tsugicontrib/tsugi-laravel-sample/README.md

 # Bypassing CSRF

-In order to allow a POST withour CSRF, you need to bypass it in Laravel.Edit the `app/Http/Middleware/VerifyCsrfToken.php` file to look siplar to the following:
+In order to allow a POST withour CSRF, you need to bypass it in Laravel.
+Edit the `app/Http/Middleware/VerifyCsrfToken.php` file to look similar to the following:

     <?php